 Yes.
-Starbucks has five primary coffee certifications particularly Organic, Rainforest Alliance, Utz, Fairtrade, and Smithsonian Bird-Friendly.
+Starbucks has five primary coffee certifications, particularly Organic, Rainforest Alliance, Utz, Fairtrade, and Smithsonian Bird-Friendly.
 The coffee giant is dedicated to helping farmers overcome the challenges that most small coffee farms encounter.
-Thus, the company commits itself to buy 100% of the ethically sourced coffee.
+Thus, the company commits itself to buying 100% of ethically sourced coffee.

-Buying Rainforest Alliance certified products can be one of the best buying decisions a consumer can make.
-Not only does it provide jobs to people, but such purchases means a lot in helping farmers win in life and protect the planet.
+Buying Rainforest Alliance-certified products can be one of the best buying decisions a consumer can make.
+Not only does it provide jobs to people, but such purchases mean a lot in helping farmers win in life and protect the planet.

 Bottom line: don’t buy shitty coffee that doesn’t have any certification.
 You’re just throwing your money away while destroying the planet.